 A less common, albeit potentially effective, route is to use the formal powers of insolvency practitioners to take control and ultimately realise the assets.
 Most insolvency practitioners in the UK are accountants or insolvency experts working in firms of chartered accountants.
 Upon formal appointment, an insolvency practitioner takes on certain powers and responsibilities that can prove particularly helpful in gaining control of assets that would otherwise require an unwieldy and ultimately costly legal process to achieve the same end result.
 It is helpful that many of the offshore jurisdictions where control of such assets ultimately rests adopt the English legal system or variations thereof.
 The insolvency practitioner, once appointed, is able to utilise his or her powers, often across borders, to control assets and ultimately realise them for the benefit of creditors (which, where there is fraud or misappropriation of assets, will likely include the victim).

 In respect of insolvent entities, potential recoverable assets could be unconventional in their nature.
 For example, there may be outstanding litigation against certain parties or, indeed, claims that arise as a consequence of the insolvency itself.
 This may include such matters as professional negligence claims against advisers.
 This would likely involve the skills and expertise of a forensic accountant, this time not from a pure investigative capacity but as an adviser on quantum.
 The forensic accountant would assist the insolvency practitioner (and his or her legal advisers) in quantifying the losses suffered and assisting with formulating the damages claim.
-The forensic accountant or (with independence in mind) another forensic accountant may ultimately be required to act as an expert under CPR35 or its equivalent in overseas jurisdictions should the matter proceed to litigation.
+The forensic accountant or (with independence in mind) another forensic accountant may ultimately be required to act as an expert under CPR35 should the matter proceed to litigation.

 1 Gavin Williamson and Stephen Peters are partners at BDO LLP.